 - 33. Following the high profile and extensive Big Question consultations held over the previous two years a significant number of residents are now subscribed to the council's e-bulletin service.
 To minimise costs, last year's consultation was carried out predominantly online through the e-bulletin service, website and social media and it received a total of 2,500 responses.
 Over the last year, the number of people in receipt of the e-bulletin has continued to grow as the communication channel develops and there are currently more than 18,000 subscribers.
 The proposal for this year's consultation is to again utilise the successful online channels of the e-bulletin, internet and social media.
 We will also make hard copy, printed versions available in borough libraries and Dudley Council Plus through a consultation which will run through November, December and January. - 34.
 Detailed consultation will also be undertaken with groups identified as being potentially affected by the specific savings proposals, with a particular emphasis on equalities issues.
 Further information is set out in the Equality Impact section below.
 Unions will be consulted in the context of the redundancy process considered in a separate report elsewhere on this agenda. - 35.
 The Council is required by law to consult with representatives of Business Ratepayers before the final budget and Council Tax are agreed.
 A consultation meeting will be held to consider the issues set out in this report.
 Further detailed information (as required by law) will be distributed in February for comment before the Council Tax setting meeting. - 36.
-In accordance with the Council's Constitution, Scrutiny Committees are being asked to consider the issues set out in this report and any related specific issues relevant to their Council Plan and service responsibilities.
-For this committee the relevant items are those relating to the Directorate of Children's Services in paragraph 24.
-The Interim Director of Children's Services will be available at the meeting to address any queries.
-In framing their responses, the Scrutiny Committees are being asked to consider both the spending and funding implications (including the impact on Council Tax) of any observations they may wish to make.
+In accordance with the Council's Constitution, Scrutiny Committees were asked to consider the issues set out in this report and any related specific issues relevant to their Council Plan and service responsibilities.
+In framing their responses, the Scrutiny Committees were being asked to consider both the spending and funding implications (including the impact on Council Tax) of any observations they may wish to make.

-Finance Prinary
+Finance